 1. Step One, Acknowledging the Cultural Filter

-The first step is to acknowledge that your religion programs people with harmful biased and prejudiced beliefs, and sectarian values which promote discrimination.
+The first step is to acknowledge that your religion programs people with harmful biased, discriminatory beliefs and sectarian values, which promote discrimination.
 The first step can be the hardest because organized religion uses all the tactics available to keep its customer base.
 You must fight a formidable level of brainwashing.
 Systematic indoctrination is hard to overcome without help.

 Brainwashing techniques can be overt or covert.
-It all depends on the time and level of emotional attachment one has to the programming.
-Propaganda, mentioned earlier, is a form of subtle brainwashing.
+It all depends on the time and level of emotional attachment to the programming.
+Propaganda, as mentioned earlier, is a form of subtle brainwashing.

-Remember, Western organized religion is the largest and most influential source of racial, ethnic discrimination, gender bias and sexual orientation prejudice.
+Remember, Western organized religion is the largest and most influential source of racial and ethnic discrimination, gender bias, and sexual orientation prejudice.
 It’s equally important to remember that not all religions or spiritual paths are harmful.
-Only those that create boundaries and restrictions and install harmful values.
+Only those that create boundaries and restrictions and install destructive values.
 Some religions have more limitations than others.
-Some do not program any harmful values.
+Some do not program any dangerous values.
 Can you believe it?

 For example, Taoism and Paganism have the fewest boundaries and constraints over freethinking.
 These systems encourage you to explore and develop your path.
 In comparison, the Abrahamic (2) religions have the most significant boundaries and harmful prejudices.